AssafFogelman/AssafFogelman/README.md

 ### 🌱 Interests

 I'm passionate about technology, about helping companies thrive through exceptional and proffesional apps.
-My diverse background in teaching, management, and law work complements my technical skills as a developer.
 It's all about working hard, effective communication, soft skills that contribute to a collaborative environment, and continuous learning.